 taken up into heavenly glory.’

-(From the first letter of Timothy, chapter 3, verse 16, in the New Testament (The Message Bible)
+(From the first letter of Timothy, chapter 3:16, (The Message Bible)

 These are striking words, coming as if out of context.
 The writer is in process of writing to his friends when suddenly he is inspired to lift up his voice speaking with a wisdom not his own.
-We are arrested, caught in our tracks—here is a great mystery, the greatest ever, all centred on a person – His name is ‘Wonderful’.
-The outcome of all this surely, is to ‘enquire diligently’ like the wise men.
-This is infectious Good News of great joy to all the people – even to me and you who read these words.
+Here is a great mystery, the greatest ever, all centred on a person – His name is ‘Wonderful’.

 Last year a friend introduced me to the poetry of Malcolm Guite.
 I’ve found his ‘Sonnets for the Seasons’ most inspiring .
 His website and blog are full of a continuous flow of poems for the seasons.